np2048/Trots/linux/tar.md

     $ tar -xf ARCHIVE.tar

-## Get a list of the files inside of an archive
+## Get a list of the files included into an archive

 Long form syntax: